yblebon/yblebon.github.io/README.md

 - no requirements
 - no delivery date

-# Example
-A little taste: Link posted in a private personal whatsapp end-to-end conversation accessed by IP adresses from China and US with "Digital Ocean" machines

 # Prerequisites

 - The GitHub Arctic Code Vault is a data repository preserved in the Arctic World Archive (AWA), a very-long-term archival facility 250 meters deep in the permafrost of an Arctic mountain.
 GitHub captured a snapshot of every active public repository on 02/02/2020 and preserved that data in the Arctic Code Vault. :smile: